-Some projects take place in Kidspace: an on-line environment that allows teachers and students to collaborate in global projects by providing a wide range of easy-to-use features and functions.
+Some projects take place in Kidspace: an online environment that allows teachers and students to collaborate in global projects by providing a wide range of easy-to-use features and functions.

 I Describe myself You Draw me (DD), Schools Around the World (SATW), Diamond Poema, What’s my Number, and some others take place in Kidspace pages and use FB groups for teachers communication.

 Doves for Peace, Landmark Games run via email and on FB.
 They don’t use Kidspace, but teachers have to apply by Application Form and register to Kidlink.
-Suggested and welcome to make a school presentation in Kidspace page of the project.
+Suggested and welcome to make a school presentation in the Kidspace page of the project.

 You can read the rules to participate in each project home page.

-Moons has been run on Moodle
+Moon Over Us has been run on Moodle.

 To join a Kidlink project

-read the short information about our projects on this page, select one, and complete the following steps:
+Read the short information about our projects on this page, select one, and complete the following steps: